FarronF/limerick-council-meetings/meetings/2023/05/15-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 17th April 2023.md

 city centre Transport Plan will be significantly advanced in the current year but is likely to

-extend into 2024 for substantive completion.---
+extend into 2024 for substantive completion.
+---
 14

 **23.Question submitted by Councillor D. McSweeney**